Breaking down the Big 12 basketball race, each team's chances | NCAA.com

 The Bottom Line

-It's possible (likely) it'll come down to a three-day stretch.
-From Saturday, Feb.
-23 to Monday, Feb.
-25, Kansas must play both Texas Tech and Kansas State.
+It's possible (likely) it'll come down to this current three-day stretch.
+Kansas must play Kansas State on Monday, just two days after being run out of Lubbock by Texas Tech.

-But Saturday's scores do change the state of the race.
-K-State might need to win at Kansas to think it has a chance to hold off the Jayhawks.
-And even then, Texas Tech and Iowa State are right behind, too.
-It's going to be wild.

-If Kansas really has figured out its road woes, the question might be whether the title will be shared...and if Kansas can claim No. 15 because of that.
-But Kansas has to be feeling good about its chances after the scrip-flipping on Saturday.
+With a win Monday, K-State would all but end the Jayhawks' hopes at keeping the streak alive.
+But Texas Tech looms right behind the Wildcats too.